Priya-0407/Simon-Game/README.md

 # Simon-Game
-Simon game is developed using JavaScript
+Simon game is developed using JavaScript.
+In a Simon game, if the player succeeds, the series becomes progressively longer and more complex.
+Once the user is unable to repeat the designated order of the series at any point, the game is over.